ylxdzsw/sopipe/readme.md

 Sopipe
 ======

 Sopipe is socat with middlewares.
-It can be used for NAT penetration, secured* and accelerated transmission, tunnelling, port forwarding, proxying<sup>†</sup>, etc. with arbitrarily chained encryption, compression, authentication, and error correction.
+It can be used for secured* and accelerated data transfer with arbitrarily chained encryption, compression, authentication, and error correction (WIP).

 \* Sopipe has not undergone any security review.
-The encryption-related components should be used at own risk. <br>
+The encryption-related components should be used at own risk.
-<sup>†</sup> Sopipe is not designed for circumventing censorship.
-The authors and contributors do not take any
-responsibility for abuse or misuse of this software.

 ## Installation